Planning & Evaluation

 "U.S. Beef Demand Drivers and Enhancement Opportunities" study looks at reasons for increases in beef demand over the last 10 years and gives checkoff planners indications about necessary future demand-building strategies.
 This study was funded by the beef checkoff through the Beef Board and 12 state beef councils.

-The checkoff-associated portions of the 2011-2015 Beef Industry Long Range Plan were endorsed by the Cattlemen's Beef Board Feb.
-5, 2011.
+The checkoff-associated portions of the 2011-2015 Beef Industry Long Range Plan are endorsed by the Cattlemen's Beef Board.

 USDA also requires all checkoff programs to periodically do an independent assessment of the program's economic impact, also known as a macroanalysis.
 The beef checkoff has asked independent economists to conduct this review in 2001, 2004 and 2009.